-Example: Example URNs are assigned with the <YEAR> and <DOMAIN> as it exist at the time of assignment.
-If if the year or the domain changes, the URN MUST NOT change.
+Example: Example-URNs are assigned with the <YEAR> and <DOMAIN> as it exist at the time of assignment.
+When the year changes or if the domain changes, the URN MUST NOT change.

 The <INDEX> has a very limited set of allowed characters (only digits), to prevent assigning organisations from encoding (potentially volatile) attributes in the URN.